amohanty03/KANM-Show-Scheduling/README.md

      client_id: your_client_id_from_previous_step
      client_secret: your_client_secret_from_previous_step
 ```
 3. A `master.key` and `credentials.yml.enc` will be generated.
+If it fails saying "cannot decrypt", then delete the old file.
 If you could not finish "bundle install" in step 1, this is the good time to run it again and install all required dependencies

 ### 4. Adding db:seed for user authentication
 The db is initially seeded with this project developers as admins, to add yourself, go to app->db->seeds.rb and add the following with your information